 “I must get that work done”, “I have to go to the gym today”, “I need to start drinking less.”

 Really think about how often you say it in your life.
-It’s probably so commonplace now that you don’t even realise that you’re saying it all the time.
+It’s probably so commonplace now that you don’t even realize that you’re saying it all the time.

-Well, you should be careful, because words like must, need and have are terrible for your discipline and motivation.
+Well, you should be careful, because words like must, need, and have been terrible for your discipline and motivation.

 So, what should you say instead?

 When you’re thinking about doing an activity you enjoy, what words do you normally say to yourself?

 Those are the words that you should be using instead.
 “I’d LIKE to go to the gym today.”
 “I WANT to start eating healthier.”